London's New Year's Day Parade: Musical groups

-In 2019 Megan McKenna sung a duet with US country music performer Kaleb Lee.
+In 2019 Megan McKenna sang a duet with US country music performer Kaleb Lee.

 Alongside Megan McKenna, illusionist Andrew Lee became the first Malaysian to take part in London's New Year's Day Parade.

 In 2021, the British K-pop girl group Kaachi, gave a virtual performance.
 Jamie Cullum and Sophie Ellis-Bextor added to the virtual spectacular in 2021, joining KAACHI and other performers.

 Television and Broadway star Marisha Wallace headlined LNYDP 2022 alongside a roster including The Voice UK winner Molly Hocking and DJ Bodalia.

 The 2023 parade featured headline performances from Scouting For Girls and Toploader.

 The 2024 parade featured headline performances from Chesney Hawkes and Boyzlife.
 Rachael O'Connor performed the LNYDP anthem.